Video Wall Design Methods

 ■Use constant bit rate (CBR) for local video files for best performance in video walls.

 Restrictions for Video Walls

-Before you create video walls with the SV-4K and DMP-2K, consider the following restrictions:
+Before you create video walls, consider the following restrictions:

 ■In Release 4.1 and earlier releases, multicast video is not supported for a multi-screen video wall.
-For example, the SV-4K and DMP-2K cannot stretch multicast content across four displays to convey a single image.
+For example, the DMPs cannot stretch multicast content across four displays to convey a single image.

-Note : Support for multicast video scaling in a video wall with the SV-4K and DMP-2K is introduced in Release 5.0.
+Note : Support for multicast video scaling in a video wall was introduced in Release 5.0.

 ■All screens in the video wall should use 1920x1080 format.

-■Widgets, external URLs, and multicast video tuning synchronization are not supported by the DMP-to-DMP content synchronization feature for the SV-4K and DMP-2K media player.
+■Widgets, external URLs, and multicast video tuning synchronization are not supported by the DMP-to-DMP content synchronization feature for the digital media players.

 ■When using zone-based content synchronization for video walls, one device controls synchronization.
 If that device stops showing video, then all displays in the video wall stop showing content.

-How to Configure Video Walls with the SV-4K and DMP-2K Media Player
+How to Configure Video Walls with the Digital Media Players

 This section includes the following topics: